 - Keep them hooked on the platform for as long as possible.

-The algorithm’s main job is to rank videos and filter them out to the world.
-It uses many parameters to check if a video is “worthy” or not.
+The algorithm’s main job is to rank videos and filter them out.
+It uses many parameters to check whether a video is “worthy”.
 These include:

 - How many people have watched the video and stayed till the end

 - How quickly the video racked up views since it was uploaded